28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 1. Cut Back Infested and Diseased Plants

 Diseased plants can spread to healthy ones if not removed.
-Cutting off the dead or dying foliage on a plant will help prevent fungal growth, infestations, and disease.
+Cutting off a plant’s dead or dying foliage will help prevent fungal growth, infestations, and disease.

-You can choose to let many of the spent perennials decompose in the winter garden to add more nutrients back into the soil as long as there are no signs of disease, pests, or fungus.
-They will also provide soil protection and reduce soil erosion if left through the winter season.
+You can let many of the spent perennials decompose in the winter garden to add more nutrients back into the soil, as long as there are no signs of disease, pests, or fungus.
+If left through winter, they will also provide soil protection and reduce soil erosion.

-Many seedheads are beneficial through the winter and can provide food to wildlife.
+Many seedheads are beneficial through the winter and can provide wildlife with food.

 2. Remove Weeds in the Garden

-Prepare the garden for winter by keeping the weeds at a minimum through the fall.
-Remove any invasive weeds in the garden beds.
+Prepare the garden for winter by keeping weeds to a minimum through the fall and removing any invasive weeds in the garden beds.

 3. Clear Debris and Fallen Leaves

-Deadhead spent flowers and clean up any debris, such as faded blooms, fallen branches, and spent annual plants.
-This will help in eliminating areas for insects and diseases to overwinter.
+Deadhead spent flowers cleaning up debris, such as faded blooms and fallen branches, and spent annual plants.
+This will help eliminate areas where insects and diseases overwinter.

 Rake up and remove fallen leaves from the garden beds and lawn.